 B. Eligibility: An applicant with the qualifications specified in Section 5.1 and 6.1 will be eligible for a professional educational specialist certificate by meeting the requirements of an educational specialist endorsement in Part II of this rule.

-C. Term: The educational specialist certificate issued to an applicant shall be valid as of the date the application package is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.
+C. Term: The educational specialist certificate issued to an applicant shall be valid as of the date the application is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.

-D. Renewal: A professional educational specialist certificate is renewable for five-year term.
+D. Renewal: A professional educational specialist certificate is renewable for a five-year term.

-(1) To renew the certificate, an applicant shall meet the requirements of Sections 5.1 and 6.1 of this rule, and either
+(1) To renew the certificate, an applicant shall meet the requirements of Sections 5.1 and 6.1 of this rule, and either:

 (A) Complete six (6) semester hours of approved study or 90 hours of in-service training designed to improve the performance of the educational specialist in the field during the term of the certificate and obtain verification from the SAU that the certificate be renewed; or